-- 9.1 Once the Eviction Report has been approved and signed by the Board, the Housing Services Manager will pass all related paperwork to the relevant Housing Officer with a view to programming the Eviction with the relevant agencies and within the appropriate timescales. - 9.2 The Legal Action and Eviction Procedure explains this process in much more detail and should be implemented in conjunction with this Policy.
+- 9.1 Once the Eviction Report has been approved and signed by the Board, the Head of Housing Services will pass all related paperwork to the relevant Housing Officer with a view to programming the Eviction with the relevant agencies and within the appropriate timescales. - 9.2 The Legal Action and Eviction Procedure explains this process in much more detail and should be implemented in conjunction with this Policy.